ACE Basin — Ashepoo, Combahee, and Edisto Rivers, South Carolina

 After the war the acreage was purchased by wealthy sportsmen for hunting grounds, and the land remained pristine and well-managed by its new owners throughout the years.
 The plantation was purchased by The Nature Conservancy in 1991, who sold it to the United States Fish and Wildlife Service the following year to be managed as a wildlife refuge.
 Both natural and cultural history are preserved at the refuge.
 The antebellum house, rice trunk, and slave cabin (pictured below) all tell the story of rice culture and slave life on a Lowcountry rice plantation.

-Along the Ashepoo River
+The Ashepoo River

-Cruising the Combahee River
+The Combahee River

 These two streams meet below Walterboro and form the Combahee River, which then rolls into St. Helena Sound above Beaufort.